nyghts7/Europe-Populated-Places-Dump/README.md

 please credit me (nyghts) for anything you use from this

-thank you Lib Ted (sunny) for compiling poland, belarus, belgium, spain, portugal, moldova (not including transnistria), albania, bosnia and herzegovina, bulgaria, croatia, kosovo, montenegro, north macedonia, romania, serbia, and ukraine
+thank you Lib Ted (sunny) for compiling poland, belarus, belgium, spain, portugal, moldova (not including transnistria), albania, bosnia and herzegovina, bulgaria, croatia, kosovo, montenegro, north macedonia, romania, serbia, switzerland, and ukraine

 thank you orasoupas (soup) for compiling poland, italy, austria, and northern macedonia